US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 How much is the minimum continuous customs bond in 2026?

 Under current CBP sufficiency rules, your continuous bond must be at least 10% of your total duties, taxes, and fees paid in the prior 12-month period.
 The proposed SAFE Act establishes a minimum floor of $100,000 for new IOR entities.
-Given significantly higher 2026 tariff rates, many importers are currently running on under-sized bonds a condition that creates systematic entry delays.

 How can I get an IEEPA tariff refund?